DMonMac/WeatherOf/weatherAPI/README.md

 ### RUN APP
 1. [Install](https://docs.npmjs.com/getting-started/installing-node) Node.js and npm
-2. Copy the 'ATM-Ex' folder to your computer.
+2. Copy the 'weatherAPI' folder to your computer.
 2. In your terminal, set your directory to inside that folder.
 3. Type `npm install`, then `npm start`.
 4. Open http://localhost:3000/ in your browser.